 We have become a society that seeks pleasure and avoids pain at all costs.
 I am not promoting masochism, but the reality of life is that there are good times and not so good times.
 By consciously avoiding the tough times you are running from reality.
 We all do it on some level, but the truth is that avoiding pain causes neurosis.
 It is important to have a strong nervous system to be graceful during tough times.

-Yogi Bhajan taught a great meditation for the nervous system which Guru Dev Singh (Master of Sat Nam Rasayan) calls, “To Stabilize the State.”
-This meditation works with the armpits which Yogi Bhajan said, if the brain is the engine the armpits are the exhaust.
+There is a great meditation for the nervous system which Guru Dev Singh (Master of Sat Nam Rasayan) calls, “To Stabilize the State.”
 Guru Dev taught that by working the armpits you are strengthening the nervous system.

 The hands are out in front of you with the hands in Apan Mudra.
 The elbows are straight and don’t collapse the armpits.
 The chin is tucked in and the eyes are closed and looking at the tip of the nose.

 Ang Sang Wahe Guru by Nirinjan Kaur (Meditations for the Aquarian Age)